Keyboard shortcuts

 • Founder and operator accounts appear repeatedly in the retrievable discovery artifacts for this category.
 E26 E28 E29

-• Each post should include: position, odds delta, why now, what would falsify.
+• Use a falsifiable thesis format (position, odds delta, why now, what would falsify).

 References: E1 E3 E12